mgnfy-view/volume-bot/README.md

   <h3 align="center">Soul Streams</h3>

   <p align="center">
-    This implementation of the volume bot allows you to boost the volume of any token pair on Uniswap V2
+    A volume bot to boost the trading volume of any token on Uniswap V2
     <br />
     <a href="https://github.com/mgnfy-view/volume-bot/issues/new?labels=bug&template=bug-report---.md">Report Bug</a>
     ·